Gold slips to over 1-week low as Fed policy clouds outlook

 Chinese physical gold premiums fell sharply last week as buying slowed.

-(Reporting by Kavya Guduru and Arpan Varghese in Bengaluru Editing by Mark Potter)
+(Reporting by Kavya Guduru in Bengaluru; Editing by Louise Heavens Editing by Mark Potter)